 Please note that no student may participate in any intercollegiate athletic program until valid and collectible primary health and accident insurance is verified.
 Proof of adequate insurance coverage must be provided by all students prior to participation on any intercollegiate team.
 This primary health and accident policy must remain in force during the entire period the student is participating in intercollegiate sports activities.
 Lapse of coverage will disallow participation in intercollegiate sports until the policy has been reinstated.
-Hampden-Sydney College does carry a supplemental, standard accident insurance policy for its intercollegiate athletes.
-However, please note that this supplemental accident policy is for accidents only, not illnesses or aggravated or other injuries which are not a direct result of an accident.
-For additional information concerning this coverage, contact the Head Athletic Trainer at (434) 223-6257.
+Hampden-Sydney College does carry a supplemental, standard sports accident insurance policy for its intercollegiate athletes.
+The policy covers only new athletically related injuries that are sustained during NCAA sanctioned competition or supervised practice.
+For additional information concerning this coverage, contact the Head Athletic Trainer at (434) 223-6237.
 For the benefit of students who participate in approved intramural and club sports, the College provides Catastrophic Injury Insurance.